Ammonium sulfate, (NH₄)₂SO₄, is used in fertilizers to provide ni... | Channels for Pearson+

 Stoichiometry

-Stoichiometry is the area of chemistry that deals with the relationships between the quantities of reactants and products in chemical reactions.
-It allows for the calculation of how much of each substance is involved in a reaction based on their molar ratios.
-In this case, stoichiometry helps in determining the number of hydrogen atoms in a specified amount of ammonium sulfate by using the mole ratio derived from its chemical formula.
+Stoichiometry is the area of chemistry that deals with the relationships between the quantities of reactants and products in a chemical reaction.
+It allows for the calculation of moles of substances involved based on their ratios in a balanced equation.
+In this case, stoichiometry helps determine how many moles of ammonium sulfate correspond to a given number of nitrogen atoms.

 Recommended video: